unnoo/starry.sg/README.md

 ## Company

-Starry Pte.
+Starry Tech Pte.
 Ltd. was established in July 2022, with the hope of creating works that are both fun and loving.

 We are a small team that encourages each member to be self-driven and express themselves authentically.
 We only focus on creating products that we enjoy using.